-Support for uranium mining has been consistently between 69% and 86% since polling began in 2000.
+Province-wide support for uranium mining has been consistently between 69% and 86% since polling began more than two decades ago in 2000.

 In the winter of 2013-14, the University of Saskatchewan's Fedoruk Centre funded a poll on attitudes towards nuclear power and found 77% of residents polled support the continuation of uranium mining.
 This confirms the range of opinion that has been found in industry polls in recent years.

 FALSE: "Cameco does not respect the Treaties and ignores the concerns of local people."

 Cameco has been working in northern Saskatchewan for more than 30 years with the goal of providing a sustainable benefit through collaboration, employment, education and training for northern people.
 Cameco believes that aboriginal communities should benefit from resource development on or near their traditional lands — and they are benefitting through jobs, education, business development and community investment.